-1° GROUP OF PARTICIPANTS (N = 65 \rightarrow 64 FHS professionals + 1 guest) 1° moment 2° moment 3° moment (1) Dialogue exhibition, (2) Movie exhibition 'SiCKO' and (3) Problematizing the movie (1st stage) (1) Problematizing the movie (2nd stage), (2) Movie exhibition 'Goodbye Lenin!' and (3) Preparation for the simulated jury (1) Simulated jury presentation, (2) Discussion of the problem situation and (3) Closing / final evaluation Hourly Load = 4 hours Hourly Load = 4 hours Hourly Load = 4 hours 2° GROUP OF PARTICIPANTS (N = 65 → 64 FHS professionals + 1 guest) 1° moment 2° moment 3° moment (1) Dialogue exhibition, (2) Movie exhibition 'SiCKO' and (3) Problematizing the movie (1st stage) (1) Problematizing the film (2nd stage), (2) Movie exhibition 'Goodbye Lenin!' and (3) Preparation for the simulated jury (1) Simulated jury presentation, (2) Discussion of the problem situation and (3) Closing / final evaluation Hourly Load = 4 hours Hourly Load = 4 hours Hourly Load = 4 hours TOTAL WORKLOAD PER GROUP = 12 hours
+1° GROUP OF PARTICIPANTS (N = $65 \rightarrow 64$ FHS professionals + 1 guest) 1° moment 2° moment 3° moment (1) Dialogue exhibition, (2) (1) Problematizing the movie (1) Simulated jury Movie exhibition 'SiCKO' (2nd stage), (2) Movie presentation, (2) Discussion and (3) Problematizing the exhibition 'Goodbye Lenin!' of the problem situation and movie (1st stage) and (3) Preparation for the (3) Closing / final evaluation simulated jury Hourly Load = 4 hours Hourly Load $= 4$ hours Hourly Load = 4 hours 2° GROUP OF PARTICIPANTS (N = 65 → 64 FHS professionals + 1 guest) 1° moment 2° moment 3° moment (1) Dialogue exhibition, (2) (1) Problematizing the film (1) Simulated jury Movie exhibition 'SiCKO' (2nd stage), (2) Movie presentation, (2) Discussion and (3) Problematizing the exhibition 'Goodbye Lenin!' of the problem situation and movie (1st stage) and (3) Preparation for the (3) Closing / final evaluation simulated jury Hourly Load = 4 hours Hourly Load = 4 hours Hourly Load = 4 hours TOTAL WORKLOAD PER GROUP = 12 hours

 The participants' distribution according to gender is described in Table 2.
 The participants are in most female (90%).
-Most participants were community health agents, which is justified by the huge number of these health professionals in the FHS as well as their significant adherence to
+Most participants were community health agents, which is justified by the huge number of these health professionals in the FHS as well as their significant adherence to activities.

-$130\,/\!/$ activities.
 Nurses are the second most representative group of professionals in the study, followed by nursing technicians.